flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 I'm afraid this is a *yes and no* answer: There is a 'Windows' present in this console, but not in the form conventional PC users would expect.

-First things first, the Xbox's operating system is composed of a **Kernel** and **user-land applications** (i.e. the Dashboard).
+First things first, the Xbox's operating system is composed of a **Kernel** and **userland applications** (i.e. the Dashboard).
 These are stored in the 1 MiB Flash ROM and the HDD, respectively.

 The Kernel borrows a significant codebase from **Windows 2000's kernel** [@operating_system-os] (which, in turn, is based on the modern **Windows NT** architecture).
 The result is a stripped-down Windows 2000 kernel that only embeds the necessary components for the Xbox hardware.
 These are finally compressed and packaged in a single executable [@operating_system-kernel] for optimal memory efficiency.
 All in all, you can think of it as a highly-optimised Windows machine exclusively designed for gaming.